Swedish Bombshell Anna Nyström Channels ‘Catwoman’ In Skintight Leather Pants

 Swedish bombshell Anna Nyström may have favored a sweet daytime look earlier today, but she soon changed her course.
-Though she had previously worn white pants and a sweet cropped shirt with puffed sleeves, as covered by The Inquisitr, hours later she posted a new and much more sultry look that she claimed was inspired by “catwoman.”
+Though she had previously worn white pants and a sweet cropped shirt with puffed sleeves, as covered by The Inquisitr, hours later she posted a new and much more sultry look that she claimed was inspired by Catwoman.

 The sweet Swede first found internet fame after beginning a fitness journey.
 Anna posted daily pictures to chart her progress, and fans soon took notice.
 Now, she currently boasts a mammoth following of over 8.2 million fans under the handle @annanystrom.